openxrlab/xrnerf/docs/en/dataset_preparation.md

 # Data Preparation

-We provide some tips for XRNerf data preparation in this file.
+We provide some tips for XRNeRF data preparation in this file.

 <!-- TOC -->